Alex-AK/portfolio_v3/client/content/posts/training-bot.md

 ## Summary

-From a quiet Sunday morning coffee shop brainstorming session, portfolio was born.
-With scribbled design sketches and my ideal user experience in mind, I got to work.
-Once the basic structure of the site was in place I spent hours refining the styles and user experience to deliver the product you see today.

-Starting a new project can be daunting, but with dedicated planning and detailed notes, I was able to deliver the site you see from start to finish in four weeks of development.
+Over the course of five weeks, team Training Bot was able to plan, build, test, and deliver a simple and scalable automated text and email notification system.
+Through a series of user tests, we were able to iterate and refine the UI / UX of our application to meet our goals of simplifying the organization and management of recurring notifications.

 ## Technologies Used

-- React Hooks
-- React Router
+- React / JavaScript
-- Styled Components
-- FuseJS Search
+- Redux state management
+- Node / Express server
+- External APIs Twilio, SendGrid, Stripe, Auth0
+- Custom server side notification functions with cronjob
-- React-Scripts
+- Material UI
-- Contentful Content Management
-- MailChimp
+- MySQL / AWS